Grandfather shot multiple times in West Phila. home

 His wife and young grandchild were on the second floor of the home at the time.
 Authorities say they are lucky they were not harmed.

-The victim was taken to the Penn Presbyterian Medical Center in critical condition.
-Hours later, his family spoke to Action News and said he is stable.
+The victim is described as a family man who is a painter/handyman.
+Neighbors say he is a passionate Eagles fan who dotes on his grandkids.

+"For something like this to have happened is a shock.
+He is nice.
+He is helpful.
+I just cannot figure out what happened," neighbor Brenda Williams.

-Detectives at the scene say the evidence seems to indicate that this was not a random shooting.
+Detectives are looking into the possibility that this was not a random shooting.

 "It appears the shooter was intentionally firing shots into this house due to the fact that there were three strike marks in the front living room window.
-There were no other strike marks to any other homes in the area," Philadelphia Chief Inspector Scott Small said.
+There were no other strike marks to any other homes in the area," Small said.

 Small said preliminary information shows the suspect was a male in a dark colored vehicle, possibly a black truck, that was seen going south on Cecil.
 He said there may have been more than one suspect.

-Investigators have found several surveillance cameras at homes the area and hope that will provide them with some much needed clues.
+Investigators have found several surveillance cameras at homes the area and hope that will provide them with some much-needed clues.

 There is no known motive at this time.